awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere-runtask.md

 ## Creating a task definition that is compatible with your external instances<a name="ecs-anywhere-taskdef"></a>

 When registering an Amazon ECS task definition, use the `requiresCompatibilities` parameter and specify `EXTERNAL` which validates that the task definition is compatible to use when running Amazon ECS workloads on your external instances\.
-For more information, see [Creating a task definition using the new console](create-task-definition.md)\.
+For more information, see [Creating a task definition using the console](create-task-definition.md)\.

 **Important**
 If your tasks require a task execution IAM role, make sure that it's specified in the task definition\.
 For more information, see [Conditional IAM permissions](ecs-anywhere-iam.md#ecs-anywhere-iam-conditional)\.